 Boston Construction Accident Lawyer

 Construction sites are a constant presence in Boston and around Massachusetts.
 While necessary for economic growth, these areas are filled with hazards that can cause serious injuries.
 If you are injured on a construction site, you have the right to seek compensation.
-However, the legal route you must take depends on your status as a visitor to the site or an employee.
+However, the legal route you must take depends on your status as a visitor to the site or a construction worker at the job site.

 In either scenario, our Boston construction accident lawyer may be able to help.
-Experienced attorneys with years of experience helping people injured on construction sites could help you take stock of your damages and collect whatever compensation to which you may be entitled.
-Call the Law Office of John J. Sheehan today for a free consultation at (617) 915-4523 about pursuing a construction accident lawsuit.
+Experienced attorneys with years of experience helping people injured on construction sites could help you make a claim for your damages and collect whatever compensation to which you may be entitled.
+Call the Law Office of John J. Sheehan today for a free consultation at (617) 915-4523 about pursuing a construction accident injury claim.

 Common Injuries in Boston Construction Accidents